 Joe Morris Improvisation Ensemble, directed by Joe Morris.
 This group explores the structure and properties of Free Music, including free jazz and free improvisation.
-In addition to total improvisation, we play works by Cecil Taylor, Anthony Braxton, Ornette Coleman, Don Cherry, Eric Dolphy, etc., as well as my pieces and student compositions.
-We also use graphic scores and conduction.
+In addition to total improvisation, the group plays works by Cecil Taylor, Anthony Braxton, Ornette Coleman, Don Cherry, Eric Dolphy, etc., as well as compositions by Morris and students.
+The ensemble also uses graphic scores and conduction.
 The goal is to foster individual creativity in the open music setting using methods and material that will increase vocabulary with regard to melodic development, articulation, relation to pulse, timbre, and group interaction.
 Spring semester only.